 - Another study published in September of 2020 shows that “existing pre-clinical and clinical evidence supports a possible role for CBD as a novel treatment for anxiety disorders (Wright, Ciano, & Brands, 2020).

-- A different study in 2020 concluded, “of those prescribed CBD, 44.1% (or 70.0% of the follow-up group) reported good to excellent benefit for relatively intractable (hard to deal with or control) conditions (Gulbransen, Xu, & Arroll, 2020).”
+- Another study in 2020 concluded, “of those prescribed CBD, 44.1% (or 70.0% of the follow-up group) reported good to excellent benefit for relatively intractable (hard to deal with or control) conditions (Gulbransen, Xu, & Arroll, 2020).”

-These are just four of many scientific studies on the use of CBD for anxiety management.
-There are tons of studies that are currently taking place, and I believe their results will only strengthen the answer to the question, “Can I take CBD to manage anxiety?”
+These are just four of many scientific studies on the use of CBD oil products for anxiety management.
+There are tons of studies currently taking place, and their results will only strengthen the answer to the question, “Can I take CBD to manage anxiety?”
 The answer is a resounding yes, as these studies show.

-Now that we know you can use CBD to effectively manage anxiety, let’s get into some CBD products, and how to use them correctly to help manage your anxiety.
+Now that we know you can use CBD to manage anxiety effectively, let’s get into some CBD products and how to use them to reduce your feelings of anxiousness and stress.

-Generally speaking, someone who is looking to try CBD for the first time should always start with the lowest effective dose, and only increase that dose as needed.
-Like any other substance, your body can develop a tolerance to CBD.
-Taking more than you need will only develop a tolerance more quickly.
+Generally speaking, someone looking to try CBD for the first time should always start with the lowest effective dose and only increase that dose as needed.
+Like any other substance, your body can develop a tolerance to CBD, and taking more than you need will only develop tolerance more quickly.